-Proper lighting and comfortable display viewing angle can reduce eye strain and muscle fatigue in your neck and shoulders.
+Proper lighting and a comfortable viewing angle can reduce eye strain and shoulder and neck muscle fatigue.

-- Position the display to avoid glare or reflections from overhead lighting or outside sources of light. - Keep the display screen clean and set the brightness and contrast to levels that allow you to see the screen clearly. - Position the display directly in front of you at a comfortable viewing distance. - Adjust the display-viewing angle to find the best position.
+- · Position the display to avoid glare or reflections from overhead lighting or outside sources of light. - Keep the display screen clean and set the brightness and contrast to levels that allow you to see the screen clearly. - Position the display directly in front of you at a comfortable viewing distance. - Adjust the display-viewing angle to find the best position.